epiazzetta/Project-Management-SW/README.md

   Edit Project — adds items to an existing project Delete Project — removes the project's .xlsx file Exit — closes the application

+Menus at the top
+Tabs using ttk.Notebook
+Detailed view of items and participants in tables
+More organized forms for data entry